 Small study shows promise in improving sleep but more research needed.

 Insomnia is the most common sleep disorder in children with autism spectrum disorder (ASD) and affects up to 80% of children with ASD.
 Several studies report a strong link between insomnia and the severity of ASD-related symptoms, including social impairment, communication difficulties and anxiety.
 Insomnia’s impact on children with ASD can affect the entire family, causing sleep loss and additional stress for parents.
-Now, researchers from the University of Missouri School of Medicine and the MU Thompson Center for Autism and Neurodevelopmental Disorders have found cognitive behavioral therapy can improve child and parent sleep, child behavior and parent fatigue.
+Now, researchers from the University of Missouri School of Medicine and the MU Thompson Center for Autism and Neurodevelopment have found cognitive behavioral therapy can improve child and parent sleep, child behavior and parent fatigue.

 “You can’t make yourself sleep better,” said Christina McCrae, PhD, professor in the Department of Psychiatry at the MU School of Medicine.
 “Sleep is a natural process.
 It’s not an intentional activity.
 The first step to curing insomnia for children with ASD involves setting the stage for the circadian clock and the sleep rhythm to work the way they are meant to work.”